Transcender developers discuss the behind-the-scenes development strategy for practice exams

 If I get a new MCSA or new MCSE certification, will I have to recertify?

 You betcha, brothers and sisters.
 The MCSA and MCSE certification will probably last only about 3 years before you have to recertify.
 What constitutes recertifying?
 You will have to pass a test or series of tests.
 The MCTS and MCTIP will become like a Cisco CCNA certification, the CompTIA A+, and other certifications where you will have to recertify every three years.
 Microsoft wants to keep the MCSE and MCSA certifications relevant.
 You can read more about this policy on Microsoft’s site.
+If you’re still confused, I recommend these informative videos from the Born To Learn blog:

 Microsoft Certified Trainers Explain MCSE